bawlipoonch/bawlipoonch.github.io/_posts/2015-02-01-will-of-steel.markdown

 </p>
 <p>
   I don't follow tennis actively but this display of such human desire to push the boundaries has to be witnessed by everyone.
 Tennis is the game of fitness.
-  It takes limb, nerve and mind to serve the ball each time with the swiftness everytime.
+  It takes limb, nerve and mind to serve the ball with the swiftness every single time.
 How does one hold that together for 41 years of his life ?
   <br/>
 </p>
 <img src="/img/paes.jpg" width="70%" height="480" align="middle"/>
 <span class="caption text-muted">Leander Paes after winning his bronze at Atlanta Olympics, the beginning of Indian tennis story.</span>
 <p>
-  Through all his career he showed what we lesser men never had: to struggle to excel, to lunge that extra bit, to dig in, to believe that barriers are crossable, to overcome situations in which we all raise the white of surrender and fade away.
+  Throughout his career he showed what we lesser men never had: to struggle to excel, to lunge that extra bit, to dig in, to believe that barriers are crossable, to overcome situations in which we all surrender and fade away.
 </p>
 <p>
   At the age when many sports stars are doing school runs(Not slying on Mahesh Bhupati), Paes has raised a Slam trophy.